Achievable Rates for Channels with Deletions and Insertions: Introduction

 To gain insight, we first consider the special cases of the insertion channel and the deletion channel separately.
 The insertion channel with parameters $(i,\alpha)$ introduces approximately $n i$ insertions in a sufficiently long input sequence of length $n$.
 A fraction nearly $\alpha$ of these insertions are duplications, and the rest are complementary insertions.
 Note that new runs can only be introduced by complementary insertions.
-We consider a decoder that first decodes the positions of the complementary insertions.
-The decoder can then flip the bits at these positions to obtain a one-to-one correspondence between input and output runs.

-For the deletion channel, we use a decoder that first decodes an auxiliary sequence whose symbols indicate the number of runs deleted between each pair of adjacent bits in the output sequence.
+We consider a sub-optimal decoder that first decodes the positions of the complementary insertions.
+For the deletion channel, we consider a decoder that first decodes an auxiliary sequence whose symbols indicate the number of runs deleted between each pair of adjacent bits in the output sequence.
 Augmenting the output sequence with the positions of deleted runs results in a one-to-one correspondence between input and output runs.
-For the deletion+insertion channel, we consider a decoder that decodes both auxiliary sequences described above.
+For the InDel channel, the sub-optimal decoder decodes both auxiliary sequences described above.
+In each case, a capacity lower bound is obtained by combining bounds on the rate achieved by the sub-optimal decoder and the rate loss due to sub-optimality.

-The main contributions of the paper are the following: \begin{enumerate} \item Theorems \ref{thm:ins_lb1} and \ref{thm:ins_lb2} together provide the first characterization of achievable rates for the general insertion channel.
-For the special case of the `sticky' channel ($\alpha=1$, i.e., only duplications), the rates of Theorem \ref{thm:ins_lb2} are very close to the near-optimal lower bound given in \cite{Mitz_sticky}.
+The main contributions of the paper are the following: \begin{enumerate} \item Theorems \ref{thm:ins_lb1} and \ref{thm:ins_lb2} together provide the first characterization of achievable rates for the general insertion channel ($d=0$).
+Previous results exist only for the special case of the sticky channel ($\alpha=1$, i.e., only duplications),